elinnberg/Genome_analysis/README.md

 # Genome_analysis
-All scripts used in the project in the course Genome Analysis
+All scripts used in the project in the course Genome Analysis.